thecointech/thecoin/apps/tapcap-manager/ClientCS/docs/TransactionsApi.md

 <a name="tapcapclient"></a>
 # **TapCapClient**
-> SignedMessage TapCapClient (SignedMessage request)
+> SignedMessage TapCapClient (SignedMessage signedMessage)

 Client: Confirm new TapCap transaction